-It's a new year!
+It's a new semester!
 Join us on the following Friday nights for Kabbalat Shabbat and Maariv:

 Contact us to plan something!